 The French call it Beurre noisette.
 The literal translation is “hazelnut butter”, and even though hazelnuts don’t come into the equation at all, we get it. 🙂

-It’s as simple as melting butter in a pan then leaving it over heat until the butter turns brown and the smell suddenly changes and becomes nutty – about 3 minutes.
-The recipe video is helpful if you’re a first timer – especially the pre and post comparison.
+The recipe video is helpful if you’re a first timer to browned butter – especially the pre and post comparison.

-Add a squeeze of lemon, and you have the most incredible Lemon Butter Sauce that’s stunning when drizzled over fish.
 And you don’t need much – this stuff is rich!
-The recipe makes slightly more than you need because running out of sauce in the middle of dinner is dismal, but in all honesty, my standard serving is 1 tablespoon of Sauce.
+The recipe makes slightly more than you need because running out of sauce in the middle of dinner is dismal, but in all honesty, my standard serving is 1 tablespoon of Sauce per fillet of fish.

 It looks a lot browner in the bowl than it does when you drizzle it over the fish.
 Which is actually perfect – it’s a bright yellow Lemon colour once drizzled. 🙂 If it was just plain melted butter, you wouldn’t have that same intense deep yellow colour that you see on the plate – nor would it pool on the plate like in the photo below.

-Try serving it with the Kale and Quinoa Salad I published on Monday. 🙂 Keeps for days in the fridge, my friends!
+The fish fillet is pictured in this post with the Kale and Quinoa Salad I published on Monday. 🙂 Keeps for days in the fridge, my friends!
 Don’t think of it as a trendy “health food” salad.
 It’s just a darn tasty filling salad that just happens to star 2 superfoods.
-Tested and proven! – Nagi x
+Tested and proven!

 WATCH HOW TO MAKE IT

 Lemon Butter Sauce for Fish